3 Biotech Stocks That Soared This Week: Are They Buys?

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now...and Biohaven Pharmaceutical Holding Company Ltd. wasn't one of them!
+David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Insys Therapeutics wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!